 Another way of dealing with the baptism issue is with a brief discussion about someone on her deathbed in a hospital.
 And let me tell you, I have spoken with at least two hospital chaplains who told me that this happens.

-If water baptism is necessary, then that person is damned to hell even though he trusted in Christ, even though he trusted in the sacrifice of Christ, even though he by faith received Christ.
+If water baptism is necessary, then that person is damned to hell even though he trusted in Christ and even though he trusted in the sacrifice of Christ and even though he by faith received Christ.
 He would be damned to hell because he did not participate in the human ritual.
-He would be damned to hell because he would not be justified by faith, but by faith and the ritual of water baptism.
+He would be damned to hell because he would not be justified by faith but by faith and the ritual of water baptism.

 Paul tells us in Romans 4:5, "But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness," and again in Romans 5:1, "therefore having been justified by faith, we have peace with God through our Lord Jesus Christ."